remix-run/react-router/docs/getting-started/concepts.md

 **Location State**

 You may have wondered why the `window.history.pushState()` API is called "push state".
 State?
 Aren't we just changing the [URL]?
-Shouldn't it be `history.push[URL]()`?
+Shouldn't it be `history.push`?
 Well, we weren't in the room when the API was designed, so we're not sure why "state" was the focus, but it is a cool feature of browsers nonetheless.

 Browsers let us persist information about a transition by passing a value to `pushState`.
 When the user clicks back, the value on `history.state` changes to whatever was "pushed" before.